James4Ever0/notes/TrueNAS tips.md

 Remember to turn the service on (a blue switch to the left of the startup checkbox) while enabling it on boot.

-If you cannot load NAS disks in PVE, try to lessen permissions.
+If you cannot load NAS disks in PVE, try to lossen permissions.